hapax/hapax.github.io/assets/imaginary-time.md

 date:  2018-20-20
 ---

-**October 20, 2018.** *What the heck is imaginary time?
-It's a trick which turns heat into geometry.
-More precisely, hot systems repeat themselves in time.
+**October 20, 2018.** *Imaginary time is a trick for turning heat into geometry.
+More precisely, hot systems repeat themselves in imaginary time.
 This perspective leads to a quick proof of the Unruh effect (empty space looks hot when you accelerate) and with a little more work, to Hawking radiation (black holes are hot since observers near the horizon accelerate).*

 ## Introduction

 *Prerequisites: quantum mechanics, statistical mechanics, special relativity.*

-Thermodynamic systems, like light bulbs and puddles, consist of many components bouncing around and interacting randomly.
+Thermodynamic systems, like light bulbs, puddles, or stars, consist of many components bouncing around and interacting randomly.
 Rather than predict what will happen exactly, it makes more sense to consider a probability distribution over